Plot: Jane tries to plan something for her and Tarzan’s first wedding anniversary. A full-episode clip show ensues.

 This movie…I don’t even want to call this a movie.
 It’s three random episodes of The Legend of Tarzan taped together with a framing device that doesn’t even make sense most of the time.
 I will admit that the ending does kinda make up for the stupidity of the framing device up until that point, but not very much considering Jane found so much logic in those excuses that she ended up doing nothing for her anniversary.

 The art and animation are definitely not up to the movie standards.
-Hell, not even Tarzan 2.
+Hell, not even Tarzan 2 standards.
 It’s got that TV series ick to it, but it’s not as bad as it could be.
 Some of the scenes with falling CGI objects were pretty bad, though.

 As for those who have seen the series, really don’t bother at all.